flojoy-ai/studio/style-guide.md

 Exceptions are bad because a caller doesn't know when they can be thrown.
 Also, callers are not forced to handle possible errors.
-Instead, use `Result<T, E>`, which is either a success value holding the data you want or an error value.
+Instead, use `Result<T, E>` and `ResultAsync<T, E>` from `neverthrow`, which is either a success value holding the data you want or an error value.
 This way, any function that can fail has it encoded in the type.

-For interoperability with library code that can throw, use the `tryCatch` and `tryCatchPromise` functions.
+For interoperability with library code that can throw, use the `fromThrowable` and `fromPromise` functions.

 Here's an example of a function that could throw: